Pine Bluffs, Wyoming

 Pine Bluffs is a town in eastern Laramie County, Wyoming, United States.
 It is located on the county's border with Nebraska.
 Pine Bluffs is part of the Cheyenne, Wyoming, Metropolitan Statistical Area.
 The population was 1,129 at the 2010 census.
 It was first known as Rock Ranch, but the name was changed by railroad officials for the pines on the nearby bluffs.

 History

+The Union Pacific Railroad arrived at Pine Bluffs in 1868 as part of the First transcontinental railroad.
+Pine Bluffs was a cattle shipping station, also known as "Rock Ranch," as start point of the trip into the Wyoming Frontier, the town also was called the "Frontier Crossroads".

 The first gas station in Pine Bluffs was built by politician William Henry Harrison and A. E. Carlstrum.
 On October 17, 1956, the Wyoming Public Service Commission authorized William Henry Harrison III to build and operate a community television system in the town.

 In July 2016, Pine Bluffs was battered by a severe hailstorm, causing widespread damage.
 The Wyoming National Guard was called in to deal with the damage.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.22 sqmi, all land.
+The eastern city limits border the state line with Nebraska.

 Pine Bluffs experiences a semi-arid climate (Köppen climate classification BSk).